NunoSempere/nunosempere.github.io/ESPR-Evaluation/Write-up.md

 ## Introduction
 I have spent the last 2-4 months thinking about how to evaluate the impact of the European Summer Camp on Rationality (ESPR) [1], a selective program affiliated with CFAR (Center for Applied Rationality) which takes brilliant highschoolers and teach thems a variety of rationality techniques.
 Here are the highlights of what I have found, as well as some remarks on what CFAR could do if it was interested in measuring impact with a randomized controlled trial (an RCT).

-After considering the logical model and the current literature, I make a note on the perverse incentives which OpenPhilantrophy might be giving CFAR, present the result of some power calculations regarding the feasibility of an RCT for ESPR.
-I then go through some important details of how an RCT would have to be implemented, consider some ways I could make the world a worse place through this project, and conclude with some notes of what is left to do.
+After considering the logical model and the current literature, I make a note on the perverse incentives which OpenPhilantrophy might be giving CFAR, and present the result of some power calculations regarding the feasibility of an RCT for ESPR.
+I then go through some important details of how an RCT would have to be implemented, consider some ways I could make the world a worse place through this project, and conclude with some notes for the future.

 ## Current evidence

 ### Logical model
-There isn't much evidence on how effective ESPR is, besides it's logical model.
+On ESPR itself, there isn't much evidence, besides it's logical model, i.e., the proposed pathway to change.
 In the words of a student which came back this year as a Junior Counselor:

 >...
 ESPR (teaches) smart people not to make stupid mistakes.
 Examples: betting, prediction markets decrease overconfidence.
 Units of exchange class decreases likelihood of spending time, money, other currency in counterproductive ways.
 The whole asking for examples thing prevents people from hiding behind abstract terms and to pretend to understand something when they don't.
 Some of this is learned in classes.
 A lot of good techniques from just interacting with people at espr.
 >